bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 In M11 we made the order of *-imports (also called “on-demand imports”) insignificant, and made some other tweaks that enabled us to implement efficient automatic management of import directives in the IDE.
 ## Reflection

 Implementing Kotlin-specific reflection (rather than making you use Java reflection on Kotlin classes) is a long-running project that has required a lot of work in the compiler.
 Essentially, we have to factor out a large portion of the compiler and ship it as part of the runtime.
-This includes: loading Kotlin-specific metadata from the binaries, representing Kotlin symbols as objects (historically, we call them <em>descriptors</em>), loading Java declarations as Kotlin ones (because Kotlin reflection should work on Java objects too) and so on.
+This includes: loading Kotlin-specific metadata from the binaries, representing Kotlin symbols as objects (historically, we call them *descriptors*), loading Java declarations as Kotlin ones (because Kotlin reflection should work on Java objects too) and so on.
 At last, we present the first results of this work: the ability to introspect properties, provided through a new kotlin-reflect.jar that ships with the compiler (a lot more functionality will be added soon).
 ### The New Reflection Jar